 If you prefer a thicker consistency, return the oil to heat and add more beeswax.
 Pour the mixture into an airtight container and use daily as a cleanser.
 Rinse with warm water to remove any excess, and enjoy cleansed skin without the dry, tightness that usually follows from normal cleansers.
 Follow with a foaming cleanser if desired.

-If you need a toner and a moisturizer that infuse a little more moisture, try out these tried-and-true homemade beauty recipes from our archives.
+If you need a toner and a moisturizer to infuse a little more moisture, try out these tried-and-true homemade beauty recipes from our archives.

 Rose Water Toner

 Pour the water over the rose buds and let the mixture sit for 1-2 hours.
 Use a strainer to separate the rose buds from the rose water.
 Add a few drops of geranium essential oil.
 Be sure to shake the spray bottle well before spritzing this toner on dry skin.
 I recommend spritzing this on your face twice a day after cleansing.

 The rose water will not only balance the skin, but it’s soothing and hydrating too.
 If you make your own rose water, you will want to store in the refrigerator and use within 1 week.
 If you prefer store bought, just follow storage instructions on the label.